MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. Once the **IoT Edge Simulator** is set up successfully, a `Setup IoT Edge Simulator successfully` message will be displayed in the **TERMINAL**.

+---

+### Exercise 10: Build and run the IoT Edge Solution in the simulator

+1. In Visual Studio Code, open the **Command Palette**, then search for **Azure IoT Edge: Set Default Target Platform for Edge Solution** and select it.

+1. Select the **amd64** target platform for the IoT Edge Solution.
+This target platform needs to be set to the hardware platform architecture of the IoT Edge Device.

+    > **Note**: Since you are using the **IoT Edge on Ubuntu** Linux VM, the `amd64` option is the appropriate choice.
+For a Windows VM, use `windows-amd64`, and for modules that will be running on an ARM CPU architecture, use choose the `arm32v7` option.

-1. Now that the **IoT Edge Simulator** has been set up, right-click the `deployment.debug.template.json` debugging deployment manifest file in the root directory of the IoT Edge solution, and select the **Build and Run IoT Edge Solution in Simulator** option again.
+1. Right-click the `deployment.debug.template.json` debugging deployment manifest file in the root directory of the IoT Edge solution, and select the **Build and Run IoT Edge Solution in Simulator** option again.

     > **Note**: If you are on Windows and see a message in in **TERMINAL** that reads, in part, `open //./pipe/docker_engine: The system cannot find the file specified.`, Docker is likely not started, or running correctly.
 A Docker restart or even a full computer restart might be necessary.